 The ti plant is an undemanding specimen, although it does need good light and moderate to high humidity to thrive.
 Read on for more detailed information.

-This plant has moderate water needs and should be allowed constant access to moist soil.
+This plant needs moderate water and should keep the soil moist.
 In the winter, the plant will accept drier conditions.

 When you feel the soil in your container has dried down to about an inch (2.5cm) below the surface, it’s time to water your ti plant.
 Usually, this will mean watering once or twice each week.